sidstuff/learnasm/README.md

 No version information found in this file.
 ```
 As you can see, this is a relocatable file.
 We need to assign everything their runtime load addresses.
 A linker combines multiple object files into a single executable, library, or object file.
-Here we only have a sungle object file, but the linker can also perform relocation.
+Here we only have a single object file, but the linker can also perform relocation.
 Let's use the GNU linker `ld`.
 The `-T` flag lets us specify a custom linker script, and `-s` strips the now unneeded symbol information from the output file (equivalent to using the `strip` command afterwards).
 So let's run
 ```bash
 echo 'SECTIONS { . = 0x100e8; }' | ld -s -T /dev/stdin -o hello hello.o
 ```